web3nemo/hipparchus/README.md

 ## License

-``hipparchus-mean`` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+``hipparchus`` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.